Configuration¶

 - Forward auth: set

 auth.required: trueto delegate identity to an upstream proxy (oauth2-proxy, Authelia, Traefik forward-auth, Caddy forward_auth, Cloudflare Access).
-Requests without the user header get HTTP 401. - Basic auth: populate
+Requests without the user header get HTTP 401. - Optional basic auth: populate

 auth: